StarRocks/starrocks/loading/SparkLoad.md

 You can copy the input to your browser to access  the web interface of the corresponding application.

-### View Spark Launcher commit logs
+### View Apache Spark™ Launcher commit logs

-Sometimes users need to view the detailed logs generated during a spark job commit.
+Sometimes users need to view the detailed logs generated during a Apache Spark™ job commit.
 By  default, the logs are saved in the path `log/spark_launcher_log` in the FE root directory      named as `spark-launcher-{load-job-id}-{label}.log`.
 The logs are      saved in this directory for a period of time and will be erased when the import information in FE metadata is cleaned up.
 The default retention time is 3 days.

 ### Cancel Import